 At Electrifying.com we're proud to be the electric car experts.
-But that wasn't always the case and despite the fact that I've driven hundreds of different cars over the years, making the switch from an internal combustion engined car to electric still took quite a bit of getting used to.
+But that wasn't always the case and despite the fact that I've driven hundreds of different cars over the years, making the switch to electric still took quite a bit of getting used to.

-But I'm now hooked on electric cars (even though I made a few mistakes along the way!) and it's great to share the knowledge the whole Electrifying.com team has picked up about them in our handy Beginners' Guide to Going Electric.
+But I'm now hooked on electric cars (even though I made a few mistakes along the way!) and it's great to have teamed up with the Department for Transport to share the knowledge I've picked up about them in our handy Beginners' Guide to Going Electric.

 Why do we need one?
 Well, although electric cars are incredible simple to drive and own, they do require a change of mind-set - especially for those of us who are switching after decades of driving petrol and diesel cars.
-There's new terminology to master along with a new approach to 'refueling'.